juniorojha/gomango/README.md

 ## Acknowledgments

-* Many thanks to [Abhishek](https://github.com/soniabhishek) for helping me learn Go and showing me the first examples of functions in GoMango.
+* Many thanks to [Abhishek](https://github.com/soniabhishek) for helping me learn Go and showing me the first examples of functions in *to-be* GoMango.
 He's a great guy!
 * Many many thanks to [Saddy](https://github.com/Sadhanandh) for inspiring me to start this project.